 He has designed Vegas acts for Lily Tomlin, Joey Heatherton, Bernadette Peters and Ashford and Simpson, as well as Joseph Papp’s' NYSF production of Andre Serban's Sganarelle....
 USITT award winning designs for CCM include The Cunning Little Vixen, Evita, Hair, A Chorus Line, The Knot Garden, Richard III, Into the Woods and the U.S. premiere of The Chalk Circle and Zaide.

-At CCM he is the head of the MFA and BFA lighting design program, and his students have been cited for 18 USITT and SETC awards.
+At CCM he was the head of the MFA and BFA lighting design program until his retirement in 2019, and his students have been cited for 18 USITT and SETC awards.
 Recently he adjudicated major design competitions in Orlando and Cleveland and he has conducted master classes at University of Nevada-Las Vegas, Wayne State University, Northern Illinois university, Ohio University and Kent State.

 Gage is a member of United Scenic Artists of America; USAA-829.
 In 2006 Mr. Gage was the recipient of UC’s inaugural UC-21 Presidents Award of Excellence in Teaching.